MicroOperations/PredecodeRE/analysis/analysis.md

 - Disabling caching in cr0 control reg disables predecode cache

 - The predecode cache isnt coherent with the l1i cache nor the itlb

-# Methodology

-Environment:
-- All tests were conducted on an intel celeron n4020 processor

-- Driver was ran on linux kernel v6.1.0

-- Source code can be found on this repo either within the current

-  source code of the driver or by scrolling through the commit history